• 4 min read

 La Paz, Baja California, Mexico

 La Paz, on the Sea of Cortez in Mexico is a hot spot for biodiversity, attracting whale sharks between January to April.
-You may swim with a couple or up to a dozen whale sharks, do not expect to see congregations as in Holbox or Bahia de los Angeles
+You may swim with a couple or up to a dozen whale sharks.
+At this time of the year in La Paz, the water temperature drops, and it can get as low as 20 degrees celsius (68 Farenheit).
+If you go on a liveaboard trip to the Sea of Cortez

 Gladden Spit, Belize